aica-technology/api/docs/docs/concepts/04-aica-applications.md

 loaded after component A is finalized.
 Finally, controller X should be started when component B is active, and stopped if component C has an error.

-In the AICA framework, applications are formally described in a YAML file.
+In AICA Core, applications are formally described in a YAML file.
 An application description can also be represented as a graph of building blocks (components, controllers, hardware interfaces) connected by signals and events.